jessonfoo/p001/week_3/3_manipulating_js_objects_solo_challenge/readme.md

 11. Add a children property to adam and assign it the value of terah children.

-###1.
-Pseudocode
-After you run the file, write pseudocode for passing the first failing test in the pseudocode section of the `my_solution.js` file.
-Write pseudocude using the tips on style in calpoly's [pseudocode standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html).
-Make sure your pseudocode is broken down to easily implementable steps.

-###2.
-Initial Solution
-Turn your pseudocode into code by translating each step into code until the test passes.
-Then move on to the next test.

-###3.
-Commit and Sync your changes!
-Make sure to put everything (pseudocode, initial solution, refactored solution) in your [my_solution.js](./my_solution.js) file!

-##Reflect
+Follow the steps below to make the tests pass and complete the challenge.
+The order of the steps corresponds to the order of the tests.
+After completing each step, run your code to be certain that the next test has passed.

+When all of the tests have passed, your final `terah` object will be logged to the console.

+## Release 3: Reflect
-In the reflection section of your [my_solution.js](./my_solution.js) file, reflect on your learning.
-Use the [reflection guidelines](../reflection_guidelines.md). ***NOTE: Reflections are mandatory!***
+In the reflection section of your 'my_solution.js` file, reflect on your learning using the [reflection guidelines](../reflection_guidelines.md). ***NOTE: Reflections are mandatory!***

+## Release 4: Commit and Sync your changes!
+Make sure to put everything (pseudocode, initial solution, and reflection) in your [my_solution.js](./my_solution.js) file and sync your changes with your repo on github!